The Karnival Kid: Plot

 The Karnival Kid is broken into two distinct segments.
 The first segment features Mickey selling hot dogs at a carnival.
 The second segment is set later that night and features Mickey, accompanied by two cats, in a moonlight serenade.

 The short opens to the scene of a bustling carnival.
 After a few initial sight gags, the action quickly focuses on Kat Nipp, a barker at the carnival who is enticing a crowd to see Minnie, "the Shimmy Dancer".
 Mickey stands nearby, selling hot dogs and taunting Nipp.
 Nipp briefly gets into a dispute with Mickey over a dancing doll scam.
-As the audience watches the off-screen dance, Mickey calls out "Hot dog!
-Hot dog!", his first spoken line.
+As the audience watches the off-screen dance, Mickey calls out "Hot dogs!
+Hot dogs!", his first spoken line.
 However, Minnie soon notices Mickey and calls him over to order a hot dog.
 She takes a coin out of her stocking to pay, but Mickey, who is clearly attracted to her, refuses to accept the coin and gives it to her for free.
 When she bites into the hot dog, it screams and runs away.
 Mickey catches it and spanks it, concluding the first segment.
 Much of the humor in this segment comes from the interaction between Mickey and his hot dogs, with the latter tending to act like actual dogs in relation to their owner/trainer.

 In the second segment, Mickey attempts to draw Minnie's attention by playing "Sweet Adeline" on the guitar, joined by two alley cats who imitate the monotone delivery of vaudeville comedy team Shaw and Lee.
 The sound delights Minnie but awakens an irate Kat Nipp, who had been resting in a nearby trailer.
 Nipp starts throwing things at the three annoyances in an attempt to silence them.
 The short ends as Mickey is hit with an entire bed and knocked dizzy.

 Stalling's score for The Karnival Kid features two notable themes.
 During the "Shimmy Dance" sequence, a monkey, performing as a one-man band, plays the Snake Charmer song, the common name for The Streets of Cairo.
 During the moonlight serenade segment, Mickey and the cats perform a rendition of the barbershop standard Sweet Adeline.